EXCLUSIVE-Tencent plans to take U.S.-listed streaming firm DouYu private -sources

 It is aiming to complete the deal this year, said one of the people.

-Shares in DouYu, one of Tencent's main platforms for game marketing and China's No. 2 videogame streaming site, surged on the news, jumping 12.7% in pre-market trade.
+Shares in DouYu, one of Tencent's main platforms for game marketing and China's No. 2 videogame streaming site, surged as much as 17.6% on the news, closing 14% higher on Thursday.

 The company has been debating its business strategy after Tencent's plans to merge it with bigger rival Huya Inc HUYA.N were blocked by regulators in July last year on antitrust grounds.